GoogleCloudPlatform/php-docs-samples/run/laravel/README.md

 * Confirm the application of database migrations by clicking the "See logs for this execution" link.

   * You should see "INFO Running migrations." with multiple items labelled "DONE".
- * You will also see "Container called exit(0).", where `0` is the exit code for success.
+  * You should also see "Container called exit(0).", where `0` is the exit code for success.

 ### Upload static assets